-He studied at the Art Institute of Venice under the guidance of Giorgio Wenter Marini, finishing his studies in 1956.
-He soon after opened his own studio where he to this day practices different forms of art; from sculpture to painting and mosaic.
+Gianmaria Potenza (9th December 1936) studied at the Art Institute of Venice finishing his studies in 1956.
+He soon after opened his own studio where he to this day practices different forms of art; from sculpture to engraving and mosaic.

 1952 saw Potenza’s first official exhibit as he took part in a collective exhibition at the Fondazione Bevilacqua La Masa, where he also held his first solo exhibit in 1958.
 As the best student of the Institute, he was invited to exhibit his works at the Venice Biennale in 1952 and 1954, and after that in 1958, 1960, 1966, 1968, 1986, 1995, and 2009.